 TGaz editor: Either delete the text in P22L16-17 or explicitly label it as ‘editor notes’ to avoid interpretation of the deleted text below as part of the amendment.

 DMG and EDMG devices can also estimate the direction of the transmission (Angle of Departure) of frames transmitted to and reception (Angle of Arrival) of frames received from a peer, allowing for estimating position using measurements obtained from frame exchanges with a single peer (#1759, #1760, #1901, #2485, #2486, #2487, #2488).
-The changes are not required after discussed it with the submitter and editor decided to remove the suggested changes.)